Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 After 3 weeks, a maintainer should reach out to the PR author and give them a few days to confirm that they are still working on the PR.
 If they are able to or unwilling to, the PR should be marked as stale and closed.
-After 6 weeks, a PR can automatically be considered stale and closed without needing to attempt to contact the author.
+After six weeks, a PR can automatically be considered stale and closed without needing to attempt contact with the author.

 Note that PRs undergoing maintainer discussion or awaiting review are not considered stale.

 ### Experimental PRs

 An Experimental PR is any PR marked with the `Intent: Experimental` label.
-This label is assigned at a Maintainer's discretion and indicates the PR contains features or changes that a) are expected to get a lot of feedback from players, or b) the Maintainer team is seeking a lot of feedback on from playtesting.
+This label is assigned at a Maintainer's discretion.
+It indicates the PR contains features or changes that a) are expected to get a lot of feedback from players, or b) the Maintainer team is seeking a lot of feedback on from playtesting.
 While all PRs benefit from feedback and may be changed at a later time, Experimental PRs are intended to indicate to the community that feedback is especially appreciated.

 Adding the label to a PR will create a forum thread with the PR's name and number in the Feedback category of the forum.
 Once merged, any changelog entry for the PR will have an additional :test_tube: symbol to indicate its Experimental status.

-It is strongly recommended that a `FeedbackPopup` prototype for the thread is added to `Resources/Prototypes/FeedbackPopup/feedbackpopups.yml`.
+It is strongly recommended that a `FeedbackPopup` prototype for the thread be added to `Resources/Prototypes/FeedbackPopup/feedbackpopups.yml`.

 ### Drafts